A Guide to Improving Your Water Quality With A Reverse Osmosis (RO) Water System ...

 How Does Radon Get into Your Home?

 Radon can seep into a home through soil, windows, cracks in foundation walls and floors, loose pipes fittings and support posts, floor drains and sump pumps, wall, floor joists, and even through your water facets!
 Remember, concrete is porous, and radon is a gas.
-That means it can penetrate through even the tiniest holes in a house.
+Therefore, that means it can penetrate through even the tiniest holes in a house.

 - Cracks in walls & floors